himb0/shop/README.md

 > Accept-Language: en-US;en-UK

-- Use Case 1
+## **Use Case 1**

-This use case provides consumer's personal information to the requesting external entities.
-The API fulfills the client's request and provides customer details like first name, last name, and address.
+This use case provides consumer's personal information, products, and order history to the requesting external entities.
+The API fulfills the client's request through
+> GET: provides customer personal information - first name, last name, and address This call is OAUTH2 secure, displays header information through trait: hasHeader.

+The GET method incorporates error handling through network layer,

+> 400: The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, size too large, invalid request message framing, or deceptive request routing).
+> 408: The server timed out waiting for the request.
+According to HTTP specifications: "The client did not produce a request within the time that the server was prepared to wait.
+The client MAY repeat the       request without modifications at any later time"
+> 423:
+> 429:
+> 500:
+> 503:
+> 504:
+> 200:

 Besides servicing client with regards to customer information, it further provides order, and product details which will be discussed in Use Case 3.

 ### **Design Considerations**